mrselukar/MLFND/README.md

 ## Introduction
 > <ul>
 > <li>This Project sheds a light on the Non-Renewable Energy Sources Usages by the country and also the Co2 Emissions
-> <li>It trys to explore the recent history of Non-renewable energy sources namely oil and coal.</li>
+> <li>It tries to explore the recent history of Non-renewable energy sources namely oil and coal.</li>
 > <li>While exploring the usage of energy it also explores the  pollution caused in the form of CO2 Emissions </li>
 > <li>The Data is collected from www.gapminder.org/data  </li>
 > <li><b>This project was done as a part of Udacitys MLFND Course by Mayur Selukar (@mrselukar) </b> </li>